MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-entitlement-management.md

 author: msewaweru
 ---

-# Tutorial: Manage access to resources in Azure Active Directory entitlement management using Microsoft Graph PowerShell
+# Tutorial: Manage access to resources in Azure AD entitlement management using Microsoft Graph PowerShell

 Managing access to all the resources that employees need, such as groups, applications, and sites, is an important function for organizations.
 You want to grant employees the right level of access they need to be productive and remove their access when it's no longer needed.
 [Azure Active Directory (Azure AD) entitlement management](/azure/active-directory/governance/entitlement-management-overview) using Microsoft Graph PowerShell enables you to manage this type of access.